emkooz/QuickVol/README.md

 - Translate - Right click (or double tap) and drag
 - Scale - Scroll wheel (or double tap and pinch/expand)

+An example video of all views is included on the demo page.

 ## Installation

 1. Make sure [node.js](https://nodejs.org/en/download/) and [pNPM](https://pnpm.io/installation) are installed.